vfarcic/crossplane-gh/examples/repo.md

 gh repo view $GITHUB_OWNER/crossplane-gh-demo --web
 ```

-FIXME: Observe the `init` branch and files in it.
+> Observe the `init` branch and files in it.

-FIXME: Observe the `Initial` pull request.
+> Observe the `Initial` pull request.

-FIXME: Follow the instructions in the pull request description.
+> Follow the instructions in the pull request description.

-FIXME: Merge the pull request.
+> Merge the pull request.

-FIXME: Observe GitHub Actions workflow run.
+> Observe GitHub Actions workflow run.